time4vps/vpn-whmcs/README.md

 To import Time4VPS VPN products:
 1. Navigate to `http://<your whmcs url>/modules/servers/time4vpn/update.php` as Admin;
 **Run it once, as every other request will reset any changes you made for existing Time4VPS products.**
-2. Save a product in product configuration window without making change.
+2. Save a product in product configuration window without making changes.

 ## License